apache/mxnet/example/extensions/lib_pass/README.md

                         MXDType dtype)
 ```

 If the `name` provided matches the name of an existing param it replaces the previous one.
 Otherwise it adds a new param to the appropriate arg/aux set.
+Be sure that you add a new node in the graph that corresponds to this new param, otherwise it will be useless.

+If you wish to remove an existing param, just remove the node in the graph corresponding to that param.
+It will be deleted after the pass completes and removed from the dictionary of args or aux (whichever it is a member of).

 ### Parsing a JSON string